thieu1995/permetrics/paper/paper.md

 **PerMetrics** is a Python project developed in the field of performance assessment and machine learning.
 To the best of our knowledge, it is the first open-source framework that contributes a significant number of metrics, totaling 111 methods, for three fundamental problems: regression, classification, and clustering.
 This library relies exclusively on only two well-known third-party Python scientific computing packages: `NumPy` [@harris2020array] and `SciPy` [@virtanen2020scipy].
 The modules of `permetrics` are extensively documented, and the automatically generated API provides a complete and up-to-date description of both the object-oriented and functional implementations underlying the framework.

-To gain a better understanding of the necessity of `permetrics` library, this section will compare it to several notable libraries currently are available.
+To gain a better understanding of the necessity of **PerMetrics** library, this section will compare it to several notable libraries currently are available.
 Most notably, `Scikit-Learn` [@scikit_learn], which also encompasses an assortment of metrics for regression, classification, and clustering problems.
 Nevertheless, a few classification metrics present in `Scikit-Learn` lack support for multiple outputs, such as the Matthews correlation coefficient (MCC) and Hinge loss.
 Furthermore, critical metrics such as RMSE, mean absolute percentage error (MAPE), Nash-Sutcliffe efficiency (NSE), and Kling-Gupta efficiency (KGE) are absent. `permetrics` addresses these deficiencies.
 Additionally, `Scikit-Learn` is deficient in various vital clustering metrics, including but not limited to Ball Hall index, Banfeld Raftery index, sum of squared error, Duda Hart index, and Hartigan index [@van2023metacluster].

 Another popular package is `Metrics` [@benhamner].
 It provides a variety of metrics for different programming languages such as Python, MATLAB, R, and Haskell.
 However, the development team has ceased activity since 2015.
 They offer a limited number of metrics because they focused on creating a single set of metrics for multiple programming languages.
 Additionally, the metrics are not packaged as a complete library but rather exist as repository code on GitHub.